Multiplexing (Channel Sharing) in Computer Network

-It is synchronous because the multiplexer and the de-multiplexer has to agree about the time slots.
-The original time division multiplexing.
-The multiplexor accepts input from attached devices in a round robin fashion and transit the data in a never ending pattern.
+It is synchronous because the multiplexer and the de-multiplexer have to agree about the time slots.
+The original time-division multiplexing.
+The multiplexor accepts input from attached devices in a round-robin fashion and transmits the data in a never-ending pattern.
 Some common examples of this are T-1 and ISDN telephone lines.
-If one device generates data at a faster rate than other devices, then the multiplexor must either sample the incoming data stream from that device more often than it samples the other devices, or buffer the faster incoming stream.
+If one device generates data at a faster rate than other devices, then the multiplexor must either sample the incoming data stream from that device more often than it samples the other devices or buffers the faster incoming stream.
 If a device has nothing to transmit, the multiplexor must still insert a piece of data from that device into the multiplexed stream.

 - Statistical Time Division Multiplexing:

-Time-division but on demand rather than fixed, reschedule link on a per-packet basis and packets from different sources interleaved on the link.
-It allows connection of more nodes to the circuit than the capacity of the circuit.
+Time-division but on-demand rather than fixed, reschedule link on a per-packet basis and packets from different sources interleaved on the link.
+It allows the connection of more nodes to the circuit than the capacity of the circuit.
 Works on the premise that not all the nodes will transmit at full capacity at all times.
-It must transmit a terminal identification i.e destination idno. and may require storage.
+It must transmit a terminal identification i.e destination id no. and may require storage.
 A statistical multiplexor transmits only the data from active workstations.
-If a workstation is nit active, no space is wasted on the multiplexed stream.
+If a workstation is not active, no space is wasted on the multiplexed stream.
 It accepts the incoming data streams and creates a frame containing only the data to be transmitted.

 - Synchronous Time Division Multiplexing: